Abbeville, Alabama

-Abbeville is a city in and the county seat of Henry County, in the southeast part of Alabama, United States.
+Abbeville /en/ is a city in and the county seat of Henry County, in the southeast part of Alabama, United States.
 It is part of the Dothan, Alabama Metropolitan Statistical Area.
 At the 2020 census, the population was 2,358.

 History

 European Americans set up an active trading post in Abbeville in Alabama Territory early in 1819.
 The first settler gateway to the wiregrass region was at Franklin, located fourteen miles west of Abbeville.

-Locals say that the name derives from the Muscogee name for Abbey Creek, Yatta Abba, meaning "dogwood tree grove".
+Named for the nearby Abbie Creek.
+Locals say the name of Abbie Creek derives from the Muscogee name for Abbie Creek, Yatta Abba, meaning "dogwood tree grove".

 Abbeville was designated as the Henry County seat in 1833; the seat had previously been Columbia.
+Abbeville acquired its Post Office in 1833.
 It was formally incorporated in 1853.